Learnable latent embeddings for joint behavioral and neural analysis: References

 \section{References}

-\textbf{Acknowledgments:} The authors thank Matthias Bethge, Roland S. Zimmermann, Luisa Eck, Dylan Paiton, Alexander Mathis, Jakob Macke, Dmitry Kobak, Jessy Lauer and Gary Kane for discussions and/or feedback on the manuscript.
-Funding was provided by SNSF grant no. 310030\_201057 and the Bertarelli Foundation to MWM; Google PhD Fellowship to StS; the German Academic Exchange Service, DAAD to JHL.
-StS acknowledges the IMPRS-IS Tübingen and ELLIS PhD program, and JHL thanks the TUM Program in Neuroengineering.
+\textbf{Acknowledgments:} The authors thank Matthias Bethge, Roland S. Zimmermann, Luisa Eck, Alexander Mathis, Dylan Paiton, Jakob Macke, Dmitry Kobak, Jessy Lauer, Rodrigo González, and Gary Kane for discussions and feedback on earlier versions of the manuscript or code, and the T\"ubingen AI Center for computing resources.
+Funding was provided by SNSF grant no. 310030\_201057, a Novartis Foundation for Medical-Biological Research Young Investigator Grant to MWM; Google PhD Fellowship to StS; the German Academic Exchange Service (DAAD) to JHL.
+StS acknowledges the IMPRS-IS T\"ubingen and ELLIS PhD program, and JHL thanks the TUM Program in Neuroengineering.
 MWM is the Bertarelli Foundation Chair of Integrative Neuroscience.